spamegg1/abstract-thinking/meta/README.md

-# The meta stuff in our heads
+# Meta stuff in our heads

 ## Metacognition